slammed fingers in the door-01

 Assessing The Damage

-Assessing the damage is the first step in treating fingers slammed in a door.
+Assessing the damage is the first step in treating fingers slammed into a door.
 This involves examining the affected area to determine the extent of the injury.

 One of the most obvious signs of injury is pain, which may be accompanied by swelling, bruising, and stiffness.
 If the injury is severe, there may also be bleeding or a visible deformity of the finger.